 - Make sure your child is old-enough to use the device and apps.
-Oculus (along with most social media sites), requires children to be 13 or older to use their technology.
+Some headset makers and app developers (just like most social media sites), require children to be 13 or older to use their technology.
 This is important for both privacy and safety reasons.
 Children under 13 should not be allowed to have their own devices or accounts.
 Some parents allow their children to use VR devices under strict supervision while the parent is present but it is not appropriate to allow unsupervised access to a device for anyone under 13.
 In addition, some apps have their own age rating so be aware that even if your teen is old enough to use a device, that does not mean that all compatible apps are age-appropriate.

 - Have conversations with your teen before they get a headset, when they get it, after they’ve used it for awhile and when they get new apps or experiences.
 Make it a conversation, not a lecture or an inquisition and ask them what they like doing with the device and what they do to protect their privacy, security and safety.
 You might be pleasantly surprised to learn that they have thought about these issues.
 If not, you can calmly help them understand what they can do to protect themselves.
 Talk with your kids about the apps they are using and make sure they understand the risks.

 - Know and educate your child about reporting and blocking tools.

 Understanding specific risks of virtual reality

 - Physical: Make sure you are using the device in a safe place and manner.
 Oculus has a safety page that describes how to avoid being physically injured while using their devices